hanslhansl/cpptkinter/README.md

 }
 ```
 See [examples](examples) for more elaborate examples.
+## documentation
+The documentation is generated using [doxygen](https://www.doxygen.nl/index.html).
+The documentation is available online on [github pages](https://hanslhansl.github.io/cpptkinter/).
 ## building
 _Cpptkinter_ is implemented as a _c++ module_ and can be consumed via `import cpptkinter`.
 It requires _c++23_.